SMI/CogStack-SemEHR/anonymisation/README.md

 ```

 The pattern is a python regex but note that as it's in JSON it needs a
-double backslash.
+double backslash so things like `\b` for boundary should be written `\\b`.
 The flags can be `ignorecase` and/or `multiline` and
 have the same meaning as described in the Python documentation.
-The
-`data_labels` and `data_type` are simply used for labelling.
-There should
+The `data_labels` and `data_type` are simply used for labelling.
-be a data_label for each regex pattern group because each matching part
+There should be a data_label for each regex pattern group because each matching part
 can be made available via the named label.
+The comment is optional but should be used to describe the rule.
+The tests are optional but should be used to allow automated testing of rules,
+using the `test_rules.py` script.
+All strings in the `test_true` list should
+contain something which matches the pattern and all strings in the `test_false` list
+should contain something that is not matched by the pattern.

 Regex tip: `(?:[^\d]|\b)` can be used either side of a number regex
 because it matches either non-digit or boundary (which handles start/end of
 line/file).

+Regex tip: `(?<![\\.0-9A-Za-z])XX` will ensure that the XX is not preceded
+by a dot, a digit or a letter.

 The `test_rules.py` program can be used to test a string against the rules.
 It also tests some basic properties of the rules: that the regex is valid,
-and that all labels have a matching regex group.
+that the tests all pass, and that all labels have a matching regex group.

 For more details see the `structuredreports` repo.